Grupos de autodefensa comunitaria: Leadership

-The principal founder of the community self-defense forces in Michoacán and Guerrero was José Manuel Mireles Valverde who was a doctor from Michoacán.
+The principal founder of the community self-defense forces in Michoacán and Guerrero was José Manuel Mireles Valverde, a doctor from Michoacán.
 Doctor Mireles was charismatic and well equipped to lead the Autodefensas groups because of his political experience with the Institutional Revolutionary Party.
 Dr Mireles was critically injured in a plane crash in 2014 which made him unable to continue his previous role as leader of the Autodefensas.
 After a few months, Mireles returned to the Autodefensas.
 At this time the Mexican government ordered the Autodefensas to disarm.
 Many other leaders of the Autodefensas groups complied and Mireles tried to flee the country but was arrested by the Mexican government in late June 2014.

 Another important leader of the community self-defense forces in Michoacán and Guerrero was Estanislao Beltrán-Torres who was nicknamed "Papa Smurf", who took the main leadership in the time Mireles was injured.
 While Beltrán-Torres was charismatic, he did not have the same aptitude for leadership that Dr. Mireles had and he began to lose control of the Autodefensas.
 When the government ordered the Autodefensas to disarm and join the Rurales, Beltrán-Torres decided to obey.